haymez/blackjack/README.md

 #**Blackjack 21**

-This is a simple game written in JavaScript.
+This is a simple blackjack game written in JavaScript.

 Uses JQuery and Bootstrap libraries.